Junior High Phonics Course

 For example, if one of those words was circumnavigation,Tired of your students guessing at content-area words?
 Show them this easy method for reliably decoding each unfamiliar word they encounter it would be coded as: cir cum na vi ga tion, with a tiny 2 written above both the letter c (in cir) and the letter a (in ga) to denote their second sounds.
 In relatively short order, most of the struggling readers could learn the minor, but very consistent, coding required, and would begin learning the various pronunciation options for the vowel letters and for the vowel and consonant digraphs (such as the /sh/ pronunciation of the digraph ti in the example.)

-The Table of Contents of the course is on the next page.
+The first of the ten short lessons, Introducing the Main Rule, is on the next page, with each of the remaining nine lessons following on its own page.
 The rest of this discussion will address some of the issues involved when teaching phonics to an older child and some reviewing you might want to do before proceeding to use this mini-curriculum.

 Why an Older Child Didn't Learn to Read Well